chpock/cookfs/README.md

 ## Compatibility

-This package requires Tcl 8.5 or later, however it has only been tested with Tcl 8.6.14.
+This package requires Tcl 8.5 or later, however it has only been tested with Tcl 8.6.14 and Tcl 9.0b2

 Tcl variant of Cookfs also requires the [tclvfs](https://core.tcl-lang.org/tclvfs/index) package.